Wendover (Hyden, Kentucky)

 Wendover, also known as Frontier Nursing Service or Big House, is a historic house and former medical care facility near Hyden, Kentucky.
-Built in 1925, it is notable for its association with the American effort to professionalize midwifery, led by Mary Breckinridge (1881-1965).
+Built in 1925, it is notable for its association with the American effort to professionalize midwifery, led by Mary Breckinridge (1881–1965).
 It was headquarters of the Frontier Nursing Service, an organization which continues today.
 Wendover was named a U.S. National Historic Landmark in 1991 for this role.
-It now serves as a bed and breakfast inn and retreat operated by the Service's success, Frontier Nursing University.
+It now serves as a bed and breakfast inn and retreat operated by the Service's successor, Frontier Nursing University.